igdatc/igdatc.github.io/monthly-meeting.md

 IGDA Twin Cities has been hosting meetings for local game developers since 2004!

-Beginning around 2011, we began posting our events as blog posts here on the website.
-Sometime after that we switched to mostly [posting them on Eventbrite](http://igdatc.eventbrite.com).
-We do also host [a page with a list of our events before 2011](/history/).
+Sometime around the start of 2011, we began using [igdatc.eventbrite.com](http://igdatc.eventbrite.com) for event registration.
+We do also host [a page with a list of our previous events](/history/).

 ### Feedback / Contact Us

 Got a question, concern, or idea?
-Please email [events@igdatc.org](mailto:events@igdatc.org) or find an organizer at the event.
+Please feel free to [get in touch](/connect/) or talk to an organizer at one of our events!